 Ownqrcode — $15 one-time, lifetime dynamic code

-Pricing: $15 one-time for one lifetime dynamic QR code [VERIFY: https://ownqrcode.com — pricing live].
+Pricing: $15 one-time for one lifetime dynamic QR code.

 Cancellation: You paid once; the redirect keeps resolving.

-Corporate history: Operating longer than Heldqr, runs a public blog, speaks candidly about the economics of the market — including in their own comparison article that ranks for lifetime qr code today [VERIFY: ownqrcode.com/blog pricing + current product shape].
+Corporate history: Runs an active public blog and speaks candidly about the economics of the market — including their own piece on why they price lifetime instead of monthly (ownqrcode.com/blog).
 Small independent operator; no venture capital.

 Year-5 prediction: Probably fine.
 Their business model doesn’t require expiring your code — they already made their $15.
 Primary risk is the one every small SaaS carries: the company closing shop.
-We can’t find a published continuity plan on the site [VERIFY: ownqrcode.com — search for continuity/shutdown policy], so if operations stop, your code stops resolving with no binding backstop.
+We can’t find a published continuity plan on the site, so if operations stop, your code stops resolving with no binding backstop.
 Most likely: still running in year five.
 Worst case: offline before 2031, dead code, no recourse.

 Ownqrcode is the most honest of the true-lifetime providers we know.
 The absence of a continuity plan is not a criticism — it’s a factual statement about where the structural guarantees stop.